alitariq4589/saber-v/README.md

 Other compiled files are not necessary since they can be reproduced again by running `run.sh`

-This kernel is implemented for the following machine.
+This OS is implemented for the following machine.

 - `qemu-system-riscv32`

+## Pre-requisites

+This source code is tested on

+- `qemu-system-riscv32` version 8.2.0
+- `clang` version 18.1.8

+## Running the OS

+For running the OS, you can simply execute `run.sh`